This is the multi-page printable view of this section. Click here to print.

 Secrets Manager provides the following features.

-- Secret creation/deletion: Secrets Manager can create/delete and manage Secrets.
-Users store security (sensitive) information in Key/Value form in the created Secret.
+- Secret creation/deletion: Secrets Manager can create, delete, and manage Secrets. * The user stores security (sensitive) information in key/value format in the generated Secret.

-- Secret lookup: You can view the Secret value based on custom policies and permissions.
+- Secret lookup: You can retrieve Secret values based on custom policies and permission settings.

-- Label-based version control: You can set a label on the version, which is a snapshot of unique data generated each time a Secret is modified, allowing you to manage Secrets more efficiently.
+- Label-based version control: When a Secret is modified, you can set a label on the version, which is a snapshot of the uniquely generated data, allowing you to manage Secrets more efficiently.

 Secret

-It stores the logical unit for sensitive (important) information by encrypting security information values in Key/Value form with a KMS key.
+It stores sensitive (critical) information as a logical unit, encrypting security information values in Key/Value format with a KMS key.

 Version